-(Lagakos & Waugh 2013).
-And yet better understanding the relationship between skills and agricultural productivity deserves to be investigated, simply because agriculture is the primary activity of a large share of poor people worldwide.
+Figure 1 Relationships between Constructs and Other Indicators productivity deserves to be investigated simply because agriculture is the primary activity of a large share of poor people worldwide.

-Our study addresses these challenges through the following strategies: First, in order to limit the consequences of measurement errors and variability in the outcome variable, we use the average rank of yield over the four seasons following the completion of the skills data collection, (with ranks rescaled from 0 for the lowest yield to 100 for the highest).
-22 Second, the comprehensive skills surveys and combination of the two surveys reduce the noise of the explanatory variables.
-Third, village fixed effects absorb a large share of spatial variation related to climatological, agro-ecological and economic conditions and imply that we focus on intra-village variation.
-Fourth, we intentionally do not control for intra-village differences in soil characteristics, access to credit, nor any other input factors as they are (at least in part) a reflection of how skills (and related past actions) affect agronomic outcomes.
+Our study addresses these challenges through the following strategies.
+First, in order to limit the consequences of measurement errors and variability in the outcome variable, we use the average rank of yield over the four seasons following the completion of the skills data collection (with ranks rescaled from zero for the lowest yield to 100 for the highest).21 Second, the comprehensive skills surveys and combination of the two surveys reduce the noise of the explanatory variables.
+Third, village fixed effects absorb a large share of spatial variation related to climatological, agroecological, and economic conditions and imply that we focus on intravillage variation.22 Fourth, we intentionally do not control for intravillage differences in soil characteristics, access to credit, nor any other input factors as they are (at least in part) a reflection of how skills (and related past actions) affect agronomic outcomes.
 Finally, virtually all farmers in the region produce maize, so maize yield is a useful common indicator of land productivity.
 Beyond yield, we also look at input use, without the prior that more input is necessarily better, but simply because their use should vary in function of the different skills.
-In all regressions, because random measurement error causes attenuation bias and a reduction of the R, an increase in the coefficients of the normalized skills measures and in the R are signs of measures that are less noisy.24
+In all regressions, because random measurement error causes attenuation bias and a reduction of the R^2 , an increase in the coefficients of the normalized skills measures and in the R^2 are signs of measures that are less noisy.23